zachmay/inventorium/report.md

 Error messages are incredibly helpful and libraries are designed with practical usability in mind as much as leveraging the deep abstractions available to pure, functional programming.

+### Leveraging Haskell

+The core idea of the Servant library is to use a type-level domain-specific language (DSL) describing web APIs.
+A description an API encoded in this DSL drives the type checking of implementation code at compile time, informs the behavior of the Servant framework at run time, and enables the generation of documentation and code for consuming that API, all from a single definition.

+In essence, Servant's API description DSL is a language for modeling one very specific sort of technical requirements document: the API documentation that is typically shared between the developers that are implementing the API and the developers that the write code that consumes it.

+However, API description DSLs are not new: RESTful API Modeling Language (RAML) [10] or Swagger [11] can be useful for generating documentation or client libraries from a common definition.
+Servant's innovation is to embed the API description DSL into the implementation language, tying that same definition directly to its implementation.
+Exploring how this technique of encoding requirements documents in DSLs embedded in the implementation language can be extended could be in interesting line of research and as the Servant library demonstrates, Haskell's feature set is well-suited for this purpose.

+For example, a collection of entity-relationship diagrams could be formalized with a domain modeling language embedded in Haskell.
+The Persistent library's schema definition language takes this approach, where a single definition written in its DSL can be used to generate Haskell data types via metaprogramming and execute database migrations when the schema changes.
+However, Persistent's DSL is not really sufficient for for describing the relationships between entities in a complex domain model.
+A more robust description language embedded in Haskell's type system could, for example, unify a formal description of the domain model with the generation of entity-relationship diagrams and the implementation of code for querying a data store, ensuring consistency with the domain model via compile-time type checking.

+This same technique could also be used to directly codify functional requirements.
+Behavior-driven development techniques encourage developers to link functional requirements to automated tests and the implementation code those tests will exercise, but that link is often not formalized.
+One could imagine a type-level Haskell DSL for describing functional requirements.
+Like the Servant API DSL, the resulting types could be used to type check implementation code and enforce the existence of a test implementation with an appropriate type.

+Embedding a project's functional requirements in the implementation language, tied directly to the test and implementation code, would also offer other benefits in terms of tooling.
+For example, making the the relationship between a requirement, a test, and an implementation manifest in a codebase could aid in requirements tracing, particularly when the compiler can be leveraged to keep things synchronized.
+Moreover, in the same way that Servant's framework uses type-level API definitions to handle aspects of the HTTP transaction process, a testing framework could use requirement definitions to help set up and tear down testing scenarios and leverage the compiler to keep the test suite in sync.

+These ideas are quite speculative, and I am not aware of any work along these lines within the Haskell community.
+However, Servant illustrates the potential of using declarative definitions embedded within a powerful type system for formalizing requirements to good practical effect.
+It will be interesting to see whether this technique can be extended to further bridge the gap between requirements documents and code in a practical way.

 ## Conclusion

 Despite difficulties using a relatively unfamiliar technology, I found the experience of